APA-accredited, APPIC member

 The Nebraska Internship Consortium in Professional Psychology (NICPP) comprises seven cooperating agencies that together offer a broad range of professional experiences for qualified doctoral students in psychology.
 The mission of the Nebraska Internship Consortium in Professional Psychology is to provide psychology interns with intensive professional training experiences within the context of a scientist-practitioner model.
 NICPP specializes in training professional psychologists with child, adolescent, college student, and family interests.
-The Consortium sites, Department of Health and Human Services of Nebraska, Boys Town, Immaculate Heart of Mary Counseling Center, Student Counseling Services-Creighton University, Counseling and Psychological Services UNL, Munroe-Meyer Institute, Nebraska Medicine Psychology Department, QLI, and Morningstar Counseling and Consultation, P.C. are located in the cities of Lincoln, Omaha, and Beatrice, Nebraska.
+The Consortium sites, Department of Health and Human Services of Nebraska, Boys Town, Immaculate Heart of Mary Counseling Center, Student Counseling Services-Creighton University, Counseling and Psychological Services UNL, Munroe-Meyer Institute, Nebraska Medicine Psychology Department, QLI, and Morningstar Counseling and Consultation, P.C. are located in the cities of Lincoln, Omaha, Kearney, Grand Island, Chadron and Beatrice, Nebraska.
 The internship program is one full year (12 months/2000 hours) in duration.
 See the Current Interns page for more detailed information on internship requirements.

 The defining feature of the NICPP as a consortium is our commitment to comprehensive and coordinated experiences.
 Therefore, interns are admitted to NICPP and not to an individual agency per se.
 Primary training experiences, responsibilities, and supervision are coordinated at individual sites, with oversight by the NICPP Board of Supervisors.
 Interns attend monthly seminars, have access to many other educational events, and are exposed to a wide array of talented supervisors.
 A look at who's currently in the spotlight conveys the range of accomplishments of the NICPP interns and faculty.

-Intern stipends range from $20,000 to $30,000 for a full-time, 12-month training period.
+Intern stipends range from $28,000 to $38,822 for a full-time, 12-month training period.
 Health insurance is available at some agencies.
-Approximately 30 intern positions are available each year in the Consortium.
-In 2013 and 2014, 400 students applied to the Consortium through the Match and the Post Match Vacancy Service, and we currently have 34 interns for the 2014-2015 year.
-Applications to NICPP are due November 1.
-Interviews for prospective interns are scheduled for two Fridays in January and are held at a central location in Omaha.
-Open houses, with opportunities to tour facilities and meet staff members.
+Approximately 32-48 intern positions are available each year in the Consortium.
+In 2022 and 2023, 164 students applied to the Consortium through the Match, and we currently have 39 interns for the 2023-2024 year.
+Applications to NICPP are due November 1st.
+Virtual interviews for prospective interns are scheduled for two weeks in January.
+Video and virtual open houses for each site will provide a tour of facilities and opportunities to meet staff members.
 Consult each NICPP site page for specific information on virtual open house.
 Also consult each NICPP site page for information about COVID vaccination requirements, requirements for criminal background checks, and eligibility of international students for the internship.
 These will vary depending on each site's home agency and funding restrictions.